Skip to main content

 Castle Heights Elementary vs Sierra Vista Elementary

-Sierra Vista Elementary has a higher overall rating of 9.8/10 compared to 9.3/10.
+Castle Heights Elementary and Sierra Vista Elementary are very closely rated, both scoring around 9.2 out of 10.
 Castle Heights Elementary is significantly larger with 513 students, about 3.4× the size of Sierra Vista Elementary (151).
-In math proficiency, Castle Heights Elementary leads at 66.0%.
+In math proficiency, Castle Heights Elementary leads at 76.0%.

 Ratings Comparison